ThatCosmicStorm/Quartz/README.md

 ## WORK IN PROGRESS

-- For now, Quartz is largely theoretical, so you can't play around with it *yet*.
+- For now, Quartz is mainly theoretical, so you can't play around with it *yet*.
-- Keep in mind, at this stage, everything is subject to change.
+  - Everything is subject to change.
-- To read the Quartz documentation, go to the Docs folder.
+- Quartz docs are unfinished and quite outdated for the moment.
+  - After a working implementation is established, this is my next focus.